Refutation by facts-e

 Truth and Power

 The previous examples may seem depressing.
-Facts also says that truth has enemies and needs interpreters.
+Truth has enemies and needs interpreters.

 [1] Marcel Proust, Du côté de chez Swann, T. 1.
 Paris, France Loisirs, p.
 226.